 - Unemployment Rate: 2.8%

 Sioux Falls’ mix of small-town charm and big-city style means there’s always something to do.
 Plus, South Dakota has no state corporate income tax, so major businesses in the finance, agribusiness, and telecom industries headquarter in the city and surrounding areas.
 Whether your interest stems from the city’s economy, its status as one of the best small cities for retirement, or its eclectic artistic and industrial makeup, Sioux Falls could be the best Midwest city for you.

 Empire Mall is full of big-name stores that offer some of the best and most stylish options in a hundred-mile radius.
 Or support trendy local retailers like Simply Perfect and Mint & Basil to round out your shopping experience with personal charm.
 As far as specialty food boutiques go, you have to try CH Patisserie for macarons made by Chris Hanmer, who’s been featured on shows like Top Chef.

 Expand your artistic sensibilities with beautiful installations from local artists in Downtown Sioux Falls during events like the annual SculptureWalk.
 The Sioux Falls Jazz and Blues Festival is just another way Sioux Falls kicks the culture up to eleven.
 It would be a shame to spend any time in Sioux Falls without visiting Falls Park—123 acres of lush greenery and urban trails in the middle of town, centered on 7,400 gallons of rushing water.
 Or up the elevation to see why snowboarders and skiers love to hit the powdery slopes at Great Bear Recreation Park.

 Moving to the Midwest soon?
 With convenient storage facility locations across the country, Extra Space Storage can help with your transition.
-Find a storage unit near you!
+Find affordable storage units near you!